gitter-badger/GeeFuTu/README.md

-# GeeFuTu (ChowChow)
+# ChowChow GeeFuTu

 <img align="right" height="300" src="https://raw.githubusercontent.com/wookoouk/GeeFuTu/master/public/GeeFuTu.png">

-> GeeFuTu, Social Science
+> ChowChow, Social Science

-GeeFuTu is a platform for sharing and updating genomics data, projects can be private with per experiment permissions or public for anybody to view and edit.
+ChowChow is a platform for sharing and updating genomics data, projects can be private with per experiment permissions or public for anybody to view and edit.

-GeeFuTu is still heavily under development, please check the Road Map for list of completed and upcoming features.
+ChowChow is still heavily under development, please check the Road Map for list of completed and upcoming features.

 ### Road Map